dentarg/auth0-blog/_posts/2017-01-26-testing-react-applications-with-jest.markdown

 When the form is submitted, we first check if the user is authenticated before proceeding with the countdown.
 If they aren't, an `alert` is displayed that lets them know they need to be logged in.

+**Note:** For some of your apps, you might have an API built for it.
+Make sure the [`id_token` is not used to secure the API](https://auth0.com/blog/why-should-use-accesstokens-to-secure-an-api); instead use an `access_token` with the appropriate configuration.
+You can read about how to [implement API authentication with Auth0](https://auth0.com/docs/apis) with [implicit grant](https://auth0.com/docs/api-auth/tutorials/implicit-grant).

 Run Webpack to process and bundle the JavaScript files and then start the app.

 ```sh